 - Park hours will be shorter in February, and ride refurbishments are common.
 Since crowds are fewer, be prepared for shortened park hours and a few ride closures.
 Water rides almost always close for yearly maintenance around this time of year as the temperatures cool off.

-Lunar New Year will begin on January 20 at Disney’s California Adventure.
-Festivities include music, shows, activities, and Asian-themed dining.
+Lunar New Year began on January 20 in 2023, at Disney’s California Adventure.
+While we don’t have dates yet for 2024, we anticipate its return.
+Festivities included music, shows, activities, and Asian-themed dining.

 Valentine’s Day will bring seasonal dining, treats, and decor to the parks.
-This year’s festivities also include Minnie’s Valentine Surprise, a park-wide scavenger hunt!
+Last year’s festivities also include Minnie’s Valentine Surprise, a park-wide scavenger hunt!

-Disney After Dark: Sweethearts’ Night is a ticketed event that will take place on February 2, 5, 7, 9, 14, and 16.
-Festivities begin with a 3-hour pre-party mix-in from 6:00 PM – 9:00 PM at Disneyland Park, followed by a private party from 9:00 PM to 1:00 AM.
-Parties will feature your favorite Disney characters, one-of-a-kind photo opportunities, special foods and drinks, and collectible merchandise.
-Select attractions will also be open after hours for the party!
+Disney After Dark: Sweethearts’ Night was a ticketed event that took place on select nights in February 2023.
+Disney has yet to announce any Disney After Dark events for 2024, but we are hopeful these themed parties will be back in 2024!
+Festivities began with a 3-hour pre-party mix-in from 6:00 PM – 9:00 PM at Disneyland Park, followed by a private party from 9:00 PM to 1:00 AM.
+Parties featured Disney characters, one-of-a-kind photo opportunities, special foods and drinks, and collectible merchandise.
+Select attractions were also open after hours for the party!

 February Refurbishments & Closures